 Find out more about the Eulenburg Affair, which kept Germany spellbound from 1907 to 1909, here.
 Hirschfeld’s involvement as a court-appointed expert in the Eulenburg Affair drew the attention of cabaret singer Otto Reutter, whose “Das Hirschfeld-Lied” you can hear in its entirety here.

 Another prominent trial the episode mentions is that of Oscar Wilde—a trial that was the subject of the film The Trials of Oscar Wilde, starring Peter Finch as the playwright.
 You can watch the whole film here.
-You can also learn about the life and work of Oscar Wilde on the official Oscar Wilde website.
+You can also learn about the life and work of Oscar Wilde on the website of the Oscar Wilde Society.

 For an account of the birth of the gay rights movement in Germany, read Alex Ross’s “Berlin Story” in the New Yorker.